SumaiaAlhemyari/ai201-project3-takemeter/planning.md

 ## 1. Community

+What community did you choose and why?
+Why is this community a good fit for a classification task — what makes the discourse varied enough to be interesting?

 **Chosen community:** r/TrueFilm (https://www.reddit.com/r/TrueFilm/)

 r/TrueFilm is a subreddit dedicated to serious, in-depth film discussion.
 It was chosen because its community rules actively enforce the kind of discourse variation that makes classification meaningful and tractable.
 Specifically:

 - Posts require a **360-character minimum** — no throwaway content
-- Rule 4 bans simple recommendations, rankings, and lists from the main feed (those go in weekly "Fun & Fancy Free" threads)
+- Rules ban simple recommendations, rankings, and lists from the main feed
-- Rule 5 requires that even question-style posts argue a position and guide discussion in a specific direction
+- Rules require that even question-style posts argue a position and guide discussion in a specific direction
-- Rule 6 requires that posts linking to outside articles include a written summary of the thesis
+- Rules require that posts linking to outside articles include a written summary of the thesis

 These rules mean almost every post in the main feed is substantive and falls cleanly into one of three modes of engagement: examining how a film was made, arguing what a film means, or expressing a personal response to watching one.
 This variation is exactly what makes the community a good fit for a classification task — the distinctions are real, meaningful to participants, and specific enough to be consistently applied.